dariogeorge21/asthra10-techdos/README.md

-# 🚀 The Chronos Cypher – A Treasure Hunt Game
+# 🚀 The Chronos Cypher – A Supabase-Powered Quiz Game

-Welcome to the official repository for **The Chronos Cypher**, a **40-level technical treasure hunt game** designed to challenge participants’ **problem-solving skills, technical knowledge, and teamwork**.
+Welcome to the official repository for **The Chronos Cypher**, a **40-level technical quiz game** with real-time scoring, team management, and comprehensive admin controls.

 ---